longndt/unity-course/lesson2-sprites-animation/lab/lab2-instructions.md

 ---

-**🎉 Excellent Work!** You've created a complete 2D character controller with animations, physics, and responsive movement.
+You've created a complete 2D character controller with animations, physics, and responsive movement.
 This is the foundation for any 2D platformer or adventure game.